Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 1. `api` exposed externally via `LoadBalancer`
 1. `web` exposed externally via `LoadBalancer`

-As mentioned in [my post last week](https://azure.github.io/Cloud-Native/cnny-2023/fundamentals-day-2/), Services deployed in front of Pods allows applications to communicate with each other using DNS names.
+As mentioned in [my post last week](https://azure.github.io/Cloud-Native/cnny-2023/fundamentals-day-2/), Services allow applications to communicate with each other using DNS names.
 Kubernetes has service discovery capabilities built-in that allows Pods to resolve Services simply by using their names.

-In the case of our `api` and `web` deployments, they can simply reach the database by calling its name, `db`.
+In the case of our `api` and `web` deployments, they can simply reach the database by calling its name.
 The service type of `ClusterIP` for the `db` can remain as-is since it only needs to be accessed by the `api` and `web` apps.

-On the other hand, `api` and `web` both need to be accessed over the public internet for our users.
+On the other hand, `api` and `web` both need to be accessed over the public internet.
 Currently, these services are using service type `LoadBalancer` which tells AKS to provision an Azure Load Balancer with a public IP address.
 No one is going to remember the IP addresses, so we need to make the app more accessible by adding a custom domain name and securing it with a TLS certificate.

 Here's what we're going to need:

-* Custom domain name added to our externally accessible services (`api` and `web`)
+* Custom domain name for our app
 * TLS certificate for the custom domain name
 * Routing rule to ensure requests with `/api/` in the URL is routed to the backend REST API
-* Routing rule to ensure requests without `/api/` in the URL is routing to the storefront
+* Routing rule to ensure requests without `/api/` in the URL is routing to the web UI

 Just like last week, we will use the [Web Application Routing](https://learn.microsoft.com/azure/aks/web-app-routing?WT.mc_id=containers-84290-pauyu&tabs=without-osm) add-on for AKS.
-But this time, we'll enable its integrations with Azure DNS and Azure Key Vault to satisfy all of our app requirements.
+But this time, we'll integrate it with Azure DNS and Azure Key Vault to satisfy all of our requirements above.

 :::info